 Ravi Naidoo, founder of Design Indaba and what may be the most influential design conferences in the world pushes the boundaries of design with the simple question—what is design for—on the final installment of the first season of reSITE's Design and the City podcast.

-What’s design for?
-Is design a handmaiden for consumption?
-Is design just to sell more widgets?
-Or is design in the service of people?
-What's design for?
 Could design improve the quality of life?
 And how could it do it not just for the haves but also for the have nots?
 Does design have in its power to give dignity?
 Is design just about objects?
 Or is design something else?
 Could design be a plan?
 Could design be a flow diagram?
 What is design?
 Does design always have to be objectified?
 Can design elevate cultural identity?
 Can design enhance democracy?
-I think the fundamental question is this - what’s design for?
+I think the fundamental question is this—what’s design for?

 Listen to Design and the City now